Join Together Society (JTS)

 - The hungry should have food.

-- The sick should have treatment.
+- The sick should be treated.

-- Children should have timely education.
+- Children should be educated.

 Introduction of JTS

 JTS is an international NGO relief organization with the aim of fulfilling the three goals stated above.
 JTS operates all around world, especially in Asia, to eradicate famine, disease and illiteracy.
 It is an international relief organization that has been granted special consultative status by the UN ECOSOC.
 JTS International, with headquarters in Korea, has 4 branch offices.
 JTS Korea and JTS America are in charge of fund-raising, while JTS India and JTS Philippines conducts development projects in cooperation with local communities.
 Since 1999 JTS has carried out relief activities in close cooperation with its branch offices abroad, dispatching field officers to countries around the world that have been hit by a disaster.

 Join Warm-hearted people who wish to help their neighbors in need meet

 Together regardless of race, religion, ethnicity, gender, or ideology join their forces